Part of the Arecaceae (Palm) family, members of the Butia genus are called

 Litter: Fruit if not harvested.

-The seeds have been roasted and ground for a coffee substitute.
+for jelly.
+The seeds have been roasted and ground as a coffee substitute.

 Formerly known as Butia odorata.
 Pindo Palms are very wind tolerant.